SamuraiDangyo/mayhem/README.md

 Simple `make` should build a good binary.
 See `Makefile` for more information.

-If needed adjust _MoveOverhead / Hash_ values.
+If needed adjust _MoveOverhead / Hash_ values accordingly.
-Credits for _polyglotbook.cpp and nnue.cpp_.
+Credit for _polyglotbook.cpp and nnue.cpp_.

 Happy hacking !